munn33b/design-and-simulation-working-group/README.md

   cd design-simulation-group
   ```

-- Follow the Learning Path in the README.
+- Follow the Learning Path in the Learning Path.

 - Complete assigned tasks and submit pull requests.